mrklingon/Adventure-Engine/README.md

 Next action? ews
 ```

 At present the Adventure Engine lets you define and navigate a mapped space.
-Next steps involve adding appropriate command codes for game-actions and a dispatcher to handle none-movement choices.
+Next steps involve adding appropriate command codes for game-actions and a dispatcher to handle non-movement choices.